 The first time I laid eyes on this place I was in shock.
-Glancing around at the small mountains off in the distance, I felt as though I had somehow landed in another country, completing forgetting my flight!
+Glancing around at the small mountains off in the distance, I felt as though I had somehow landed in another country, completely forgetting my flight!
 As I drove down the hill with my partner James, the ocean just popped and it’s like a switch went off inside.
 It was enlightening.
-The sun was shining, the ocean was beaming, and there was a relaxed vibe that just radiated from the surrounds.
+The sun was shining, the ocean was beaming, and there was a relaxed vibe that just radiated from the surroundings.
 It’s no secret why we come back here weekend after weekend.

 How we spend our time at Seal Rocks